Cost of Living in Tennessee [2025]

 While these costs cover basic utilities, they do not cover additional items such as the internet.
 The average monthly costs of internet of 60 Mbps or more, unlimited data, or cable/ADSL in these major cities are roughly:

-You’ll also want to keep in mind the monthly cost of your cell phone bill, which averages $94 for the nation.
-In some instances, you might be able to bundle your cell phone with your internet provider to help with additional discounting.
+You’ll also want to keep in mind the monthly cost of your cell phone bill, which averages about $60 nationwide, according to Numbeo.
+In some instances, you may be able to bundle your cell phone with your internet provider to receive a discount.
 Other discounts might also be available to new customers, so always be sure to ask.

 Tennessee Fitness and Entertainment

 There is no shortage of fitness and entertainment opportunities for anyone throughout the state of Tennessee.
-Enjoy hiking trails in the Great Smoky Mountains National Park, explore Historical Sites or Botanic Gardens, or even check out the Country Music Hall of Fame and Museum.
+Enjoy hiking trails in the Great Smoky Mountains National Park, explore historical sites or botanical gardens, or even check out the Country Music Hall of Fame and Museum.

 Just don’t forget to account for some of your fitness and entertainment expenses in your budget.
-Thankfully, the average cost, per month, of a fitness club in major cities throughout Tennessee, is relatively low:
+Thankfully, the average monthly cost of a fitness club in major cities throughout Tennessee is relatively low.

-You can save on costs by taking up other outdoor activities such as running, hiking, biking, and walking.
-Just remember that there are four very distinct seasons in Tennessee and you’ll have to account for the proper attire for each.
+You can save on costs by enjoying other outdoor activities such as running, hiking, biking, and walking.
+Just remember that Tennessee has four distinct seasons, and you’ll need to account for the proper attire for each.

 Tennessee National and State Parks

-The Great Smoky Mountains National Park is the most visited national park and is one of the few that does not charge an entrance fee, making it a great budget-friendly fitness and entertainment option for anyone in Tennessee.
+The Great Smoky Mountains National Park is the most visited national park and one of the few that does not charge an entrance fee, making it a great budget-friendly option for fitness and entertainment in Tennessee.
+Please note that Great Smoky Mountains National Park charges a parking fee, which can be purchased on a daily, weekly, or annual basis.

-Here is a Short List of some of the most popular national and state parks in Tennessee:
+Here are the most popular national and state parks in Tennessee:

 • Great Smoky Mountains National Park